Delhi: Couple without mask misbehaves with policemen when stopped, arrested | Law-Order

 A man and his wife were arrested after they allegedly misbehaved with policemen when they were stopped for not wearing masks in central Delhi's Daryaganj, officials said on Monday.

-While the man was arrested on Sunday, his wife was arrested on Monday, they said.
+While the man was arrested on Sunday, his wife was arrested on Monday, they said, adding that the couple have been sent to judicial custody.

 A purported video of the incident was shared on social media platforms, wherein the couple could be seen misbehaving with Delhi police personnel when they were asked the reason for not wearing masks.